hhu-stups/prob2_kernel/README.md

 ## License

-The ProB 2.0 source code is distributed under the [Eclipse Public License - v 2.0](LICENSE).
+The ProB Java API source code is distributed under the [Eclipse Public License - v 2.0](LICENSE).

-ProB 2.0 comes with ABSOLUTELY NO WARRANTY OF ANY KIND !
+The ProB Java API comes with ABSOLUTELY NO WARRANTY OF ANY KIND!
 This software is distributed in the hope that it will be useful but WITHOUT ANY WARRANTY.
 The author(s) do not accept responsibility to anyone for the consequences of using it or for whether it serves any particular purpose or works at all.
 No